 The diversity of the musicians in the band draws a wide fan base and also attracts many politicians who like the diversity of the orchestra’s audiences.
 The orchestra has played numerous political fundraisers for candidates whom we felt had the best interests of both the city of Austin and state of Texas.
 Some of those politicians included former State Senator Gonzalo Barrientos, the late Congressman J J “Jake” Pickle, the late Governor Dolph Briscoe, and current Congressman Lloyd Doggett.

 The orchestra has always been available to perform fundraisers for various charities and art institutes, such as St. Ignatius Catholic Church, St. Williams Catholic Church, Sacred Hearts Women’s Clinic, Diabetes Association of Austin, Laguna Gloria Art Museum, and the Umlauf Sculpture Gardens Museum.
 Nash was named Ambassador of Goodwill in 1975 by Governor Dolph Briscoe for his charitable contributions to the state.
 In 1994, he received a letter of appreciation from then Vice-President Al Gore for all of his charitable work and community service.

-After six decades of performing in and around Austin and Texas, we still receive overwhelming feedback from our fans and clients.
+After seven decades of performing in and around Austin and Texas, we still receive overwhelming feedback from our fans and clients.
 We remain as strong as ever, thanks to the resurgence of swing music and new fans gained through all of our performances.
 The orchestra has played for generations of families and it’s not uncommon for the orchestra to play a 50th wedding anniversary of a couple for whom we originally played for when they married.
 We have also played many weddings for the children of couples who celebrated their marriage to the sounds of the Nash Hernandez Orchestra.
-Celebrate with us as we mark our 69th anniversary in the entertainment industry.
+Celebrate with us as we mark our 71st anniversary in the entertainment industry.